 2. If either party does not accept the recommendation of the chairperson, the chairperson will forward all material including his or her recommendation to the college dean.

 3. The college dean will review the material submitted and will determine whether or not further consideration of the matter would be fruitful.
 If the decision is that additional consideration would not be fruitful, the college dean will render a final decision.
-If further consideration is needed, the matter will be referred to an academic review board to act as a conciliator between the student and the faculty member.

 4. If the college dean determines that further consideration is needed, the matter will be referred to an academic review board.
 The dean of the college in which the faculty member is housed will determine the makeup of the academic review board.